retowyss/appifyr/readme.md

 Done.
 There is your app!

+> How is this different from Shiny?

+Appify and shiny approach building apps from two different points of view.

+* When you use Shiny you start with the goal of creating a specific app.
+You write R code to achieve that goal.
+* When you use Appify you start with R code.
+You create the app to visualize your function.

 ## Usage

 `appify` is meant to be used with OpenCPU.
 Include an Rmarkdown document or website in your R-package.
 Set the output directory in yaml to `../inst/www/`.
 Inlcude an R script in your package's `R` directory with a command like this `rmarkdown::render_site(input = "_app/")` assuming you've put the files for your rmarkdown website in `_app/`.
 Templates will become available soon.
 Check the demo for a working example.